material-motion/material-motion/specifications/plans/KeyframeTween.md

 `values` is an array of objects that each define a single frame of the animation.

-`keyPositions` optionally defines the pacing of the animation.
-Each position corresponds to its identically-indexed value in the `values` array.
-Each position is a floating point number in the range of `[0,1]`.
+`offsets` optionally defines the pacing of the animation.
+Each offset corresponds to its identically-indexed value in the `values` array.
+Each offset is a floating point number in the range of `[0,1]`.
 If not provided, each value is assumed to be evenly spaced.

 `interTimingFunctions` optionally defines the timing functions to be used between any two values.
 If `values` is of length `n`, then `interTimingFunctions` should be of length `n-1`.
 If not provided, each timing function is assumed to be linear.